project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

 Management

-teams can easily plan, launch, track, and measure the results of their work.
+Teams can easily plan, launch, track, and measure the results of their work.
 They can create product roadmaps, set goals, align priorities, and track milestones.
 It also has built-in communication, coordination, and collaboration features to help launch products or features smoothly.

 Marketing